jamiesmith/theastroshed/_posts/2025-03-18-m81-and-m82-in-rgb-blended-with-narrowband-continuum.md

 ---

-This is a quick post on the M81/M82 region, also known as Bode's Galaxy and the Cigar Galaxy, respectively.
+This is a quick post on the M81/M82 region, also known as Bode's and Cigar Galaxies, respectively.

 <!--more-->